ramisa2108/Bangla-Complex-Named-Entity-Recognition-Challenge/README.md

 **train_inference.py:**

-The train_file_path, train_file_path need to be set inside the main function and the varialble 'train' need to be set to True to train.
+The train_file_path, validation_file_path need to be set inside the main function and the varialble 'train' need to be set to True to train.

 ## Running Feature Based Model

 **bangla-crf-baseline.ipynb and bangla-crf-with-kmeans-and-gazetteer.ipynb:**

-The files included in the data folder should be remain in a relative path "../data" for
+The files included in the data folder should remain in a relative path "../data" for running the notebooks.